-- ► Follow the instructions listed here and observe directives and local regulations on condensed water discharge. - Use PVC or another material that is suitable for draining the non-neutralised condensed water. - If you cannot guarantee that the materials from which the drain lines are made are suitable, install a system for neutralising the condensate.
+- Follow the instructions listed here and observe any legal directives and local regulations on condensate discharge. - Use PVC or another material that is suitable for draining the non-neutralised condensate. - If you cannot guarantee that the materials from which the drain lines are made are suitable, install a system for neutralising the condensate. - Ensure that the connection between the condensate drain pipework and the drain hose is not air-tight.